 The next stop was a feast!
 If all food tours give this much food, then count me in forever.
 We started with a homemade wild garlic soup called čemaževa kremna juha.
 I don’t know who has been hiding this soup from me because it might be a new favorite.
 I highly recommend you order it if you travel to Slovenia.
 It’s a creamy soup with a subtle garlic taste, such a treat.

 Thank goodness we walked a bit through the historic center to our next stop which explored the Primorska region of Slovenia.
 We choose between either white (Malvasia) or red (Refosco) wine.
 I choose the Malvasia and enjoyed every sip.
-White wines from Slovenia can taste so fresh and are very easy to drink.
+White wines from Slovenia can taste very fresh and are easy to drink.
 We then tried Slovenian produced olive oil with fresh bread.
+It was produced in the Istria region which stretched also into Croatia.
 Istrian olive oil is actually among the highest rated olive oils in the world.
 It is a European protected product and has won numerous awards.

 There were two types of pasta to try; Istrian fuži with creamy truffles and homemade pasta with Istrian beef (boškarin) sauce.
 Yum, yum, and yum.
 The truffle pasta was especially delicious and not too strong of truffles.
 I would have preferred the pasta al dente but that is just my preference, the flavor alone had me dig in for seconds.